georchestra/georchestra/docsv1/index.md

  * [analytics](https://github.com/georchestra/georchestra/blob/master/analytics/README.md): admin-oriented module, a front-end to the [ogc-server-statistics](https://github.com/georchestra/georchestra/blob/master/ogc-server-statistics/README.md) module,
  * [console](https://github.com/georchestra/georchestra/blob/master/console/README.md): also an admin-oriented module, to manage users and groups,
  * [header](https://github.com/georchestra/georchestra/blob/master/header/README.md): the common header which is used by all modules,

+## Requirements

+These requirements are indicatives.
+For any doubt, please ask [the community]([url](https://www.georchestra.org/community.html)).

+  * Compatible with Linux-based systems.
+Debian stable recommended.
+  * Java 11 up to Java 17.
+Java 21 for the gateway.
+  * Tomcat 9 or Jetty 9
+  * PostreSQL 15 and higher